defold/doc/docs/en/manuals/live-update.md

 `Zip`
 : This option tells Defold to create a Zip archive file with any excluded resources.
 The archive is saved at the location specified in the *Export path* setting.

+`Folder`
+: This option tells Defold to create a folder with all the excluded resources.
+It works exactly the same way as Zip, but uses a directory instead of an archive.
+This may be useful in cases where you need to post-process files before uploading and plan to pack them into an archive yourself.

 `Amazon`
 : This option tells Defold to automatically upload excluded resources to an Amazon Web Service (AWS) S3 bucket.
 Fill in your AWS *Credential profile* name, select the appropriate *Bucket* and provide a *Prefix* name.
 You can read more on how to setup an AWS account in this [aws guide](/manuals/live-update-aws)